icebert04/icebert04.github.io/_posts/2018-3-31-7-churches-7-lessons.md

 So here are my 7 Churches and the 7 Lessons that we learned from it...

 1.) **REMEMBER THE DEAD, PRAY FOR THE LIVING** (St. John Bosco Parish, Makati)
-=> This church has been the Funeral chapel for our dearly daparted (Martinez Family).
+=> This church has been the Funeral chapel for our dearly departed (Martinez Family).
 This place gives us a lot of reason to remember them.
 The happy times together and why we will always cherish them forever.
 We also prayed for the living.
 Especially the troubled and those who are in need of God's guidance.

 2.) **WHY PEOPLE ARE BAD?** (San Ildefonso Parish, near Pasay)